StemVibrations/STEM/docs/tutorial4.rst

 The start time is set to 0.0 s and the end time is set to 0.5 s with a time step size of 0.1 s.
 This means that the static initialisation is done in 5 steps.
 The system of equations is solved with the assumption of constant stiffness matrix, mass matrix, and damping matrix.
-The Linear-Newton-Raphson (Newmark explicit solver) is used as strategy and Cg as solver for the linear system of equations.
+The Linear-Newton-Raphson (Newmark explicit solver) is used as strategy in the dynamic stage (the quasi-static stage is solved with the static scheme), and Cg as solver for the linear system of equations.

 The Rayleigh damping parameters are set `None`, since the analysis is static.